Mancora 2008

 Ricardo de Montreuil's Mancora reminds me a lot of Jacques Audiard's films.
 The cinematography is breathtakingly beautiful, with the camera sort of gliding around in an effortless and graceful manner.
 He cast some ridiculously attractive leads, especially Elsa Pataky.
 You've got an introverted, quiet male lead who seems to just accept life as it comes to him with very few questions asked.
 The atmosphere is mostly serene with more exciting moments punctuating carefully observed character interactions.
 It's a vibrant film to experience, even though it doesn't say or do much beyond introducing us to some characters and messing with their relationships.

 Santiago (Jason Day) is a young and immature 21-year old kid who has just learned that his father committed suicide.
 His older (ex)step-sister Ximena decides to visit him after she hears the news, and brings her annoying, selfish, and impulsive husband along.
-The three of them go on a road trip to escape the harsh winter of Lima, Peru by travelling to Mancora, a beach town up north.
+The three of them go on a road trip to escape the harsh winter of Lima, Peru by traveling to Mancora, a beach town up north.
 Like I mentioned before, Santi just takes life as it comes, experiencing the occasional violent outburst when provoked and attracting female attention without trying.
 If a girl comes onto him he isn't going to turn her away even if the negative consequences should be glaringly obvious.
 Xime seems to be on a mission to change her life and therefore makes her bad decisions more deliberately.
 The relationship with her husband is broken and she knows it and they both seem okay with hurting each other.

 Despite the exploration of themes including betrayal, making mistakes, coming of age, and guilt, the film doesn't really hit me in the feels.
 This isn't the kind of film that gets me super invested and emotionally attached to any one character, but it's all so human that I don't need to cry to enjoy it.
 It's a comfortable and immensely enjoyable watch, one that doesn't really challenge the viewer even if the characters are put through their paces.